-The UK Government has published a new National Security and Investment Bill.
+The UK Government published the National Security and Investment Bill on November 11, 2020.
 This is the culmination of a number of years of discussion of the UK’s approach to national security matters, including a White Paper in 2018.
 It reflects a global trend for more intervention in and scrutiny of national security issues (as demonstrated, for example, by the new EU FDI Regulation).

 Headline points to note are: